handeyeco/aframe-star-system-component/README.md

 ## Properties

 The way this works is it creates a bunch of particles (stars) in THREE.
-It creates several star spheres around a a central point (where the star-system is positioned); each sphere has starCount stars.
+It creates several star spheres around a central point (where the star-system is positioned); each sphere has starCount number of stars.
 You can set the distance from the central point and the distance between spheres.
 You can also load a custom sprite to replace the squares that THREE.PointsMaterial() makes.

 | Property    | Type   | Default | Description                                         |
 |-------------|--------|---------|-----------------------------------------------------|